MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 The OMA-URI of new policy `./Device/Vendor/MSFT/Policy/Config/MixedReality/AutoLogonUser` String value

-- User with the same email address have auto logon enabled.
+- Users with the same email address have auto logon enabled.

 On a device where this policy is configured, the user specified in the policy needs to log on at least once.
 Subsequent reboots of the device after the first logon have the specified user automatically logged on.
 Only a single auto-logon user is supported.
 Once enabled, the automatically logged on user won’t be able to log out manually.
 To log on as a different user, the policy must first be disabled.